MayurHajare2103/React/README.md

 This is a restaurant website clone created by me to describe basic restaurant website structure using react.
 In this project I use react library with HTML, CSS, JavaScript and Bootstrap.

 In this project I created 5 pages -
-Home
+Home,
-About us
+About us,
-Menu
+Menu,
-Dish Detail
+Dish Detail,
-Contact us
+Contact us,

 In this project user can get the information about menu of restaurant or dishes, dishes comments or we can say feedback of dishes, leader information in about us page, promotion data of any dish and leader information in home page, contact us page data to contact with restaurant management.